WrighTeck/software-testing-portfolio/automation-tests/readme.md

 # 🤖 Automation Tests

-This folder showcases real-world automation test scripts for Web and Mobile platforms.
+This folder showcases automation test scripts for Web and Mobile platforms.

 ---